ysyk2021/building-high-performance-teams-in-the-workplace-strategies-for-achieving-results/src/chapter-1-2.md

-# Historical Perspectives on Teamwork Theory and Practice

 The concept of high-performance teams has been studied and practiced for many years.
 In this chapter, we will explore historical perspectives on teamwork theory and practice.